StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

   > **CAUTION**
   >
-  > To prevent exhaustive system resource consumption and potential task failures during full refresh operations, it is recommended to create partitioned materialized views based on partitioned base tables.
-This ensures that when data updates occur within a base table partition, only the corresponding partition of the materialized view will be refreshed, rather than refreshing the entire materialized view.
+  > To prevent full refresh operations from exhausting system resources and causing task failures, it is recommended to create partitioned materialized views based on partitioned base tables.
+This ensures that when data updates occur within a base table partition, only the corresponding partition of the materialized view are refreshed, rather than refreshing the entire materialized view.
 For more information, please refer to [Data Modeling with Materialized Views - Partitioned Modeling](./data_modeling_with_materialized_views.md#partitioned-modeling).

 - **About nested materialized views**